Allie LaForce: Sportscasting

 LaForce worked as a sideline reporter for Sportstime Ohio during the 2010 Mid-American Conference's football season, the 2011 MAC men's basketball tournament, and the 2011 OHSAA basketball championships.
 After college, she signed with Cleveland's Fox affiliate, WJW channel 8, as a sports anchor and reporter.

 In April 2014, it was announced that LaForce would replace Tracy Wolfson as the sideline reporter for the SEC on CBS.

 LaForce worked as a sideline reporter for NBA TV during the NBA Summer League in Las Vegas.

 In June 2018, it was reported that LaForce would be leaving CBS Sports after the two sides could not come to terms on a new deal.
 LaForce still makes occasional appearances on CBS, due to her March Madness reporting role.

 LaForce later signed a deal with Turner Sports to continue her role as a sideline reporter for the NBA on TNT and the NCAA Tournament.
 In 2022, LaForce works as a field-level reporter for MLB on TBS Tuesday Night.

 Personal life

 LaForce is married to former MLB relief pitcher Joe Smith.
 Their first child, a son, was born in 2022.
+Their second son was born in 2025.